mkropat/mkropat.github.io/_drafts/branching-strategies-for-avoiding-merge-hell.md

 1. Works on teams of ~4-8 people, that…
 2. Takes advantage of [Pull Requests][github-pull-requests] and [Issues][github-issues], and…
-3. Makes it easy to do [code reviews][code-reviews], where…
+3. Makes it easy to do [code reviews][code-reviews], and…
-4. Everyone is touching the same areas of code (even when working on different stories), and…
+4. Keeps `master` deployable at all times, even when…
-5. Keeps `master` deployable at all times, all the while…
+5. Everyone is touching the same areas of code, all the while…

 __Avoiding time-consuming merges and difficult-to-resolve merge conflicts__